Factors Affecting Real Estate Attorney Fees in Texas

 Are closing attorney fees different from other legal fees in real estate transactions?

-Yes, closing attorney fees cover the legal work needed to finalize a real estate deal, such as preparing documents and ensuring clear title.
+Yes, closing attorney fees cover the legal work needed to finalize a real estate deal, such as preparing documents and ensuring a clear title.
 Other legal fees might involve litigation, tax help, or contract drafting.

 What additional costs should home sellers in Texas anticipate beyond attorney fees?